-This will see us come out the other side of this pandemic with a new sense of community and core values.
+This will no doubt see us come out the other side of this pandemic with a new sense of camaraderie and core values.
 Being forced out of the workplace will lead many of us to re-evaluate our career path and goals.
 Some, like myself, will be prepared to try to weather the storm, as we are pursuing our passion and life purpose by helping others.
-However, this is also a time for new opportunities and I hope to be able to utilise the postgraduate marketing degree which I recently completed.
-Others will also seek temporary or permanent redeployment into other fields that are better aligned with their true self and career ambitions.
+Yet, others will seek temporary or permanent redeployment into other fields that are better aligned with their career ambitions.

 What was unbeknown to me, however, was how this pandemic would unfold.

 The Astro Twins from Astro Style based their predictions of a global crisis on similar events, which occurred when the planets were last in the same alignment.
-However, most astrologists were unsure of what specific events would unfold.
-Vloggers such as Tanaaz from Forever Conscious speculated everything from a world war, a global economic meltdown and major corporations and institutional systems collapsing, in order to be rebuilt.
+However, most astrologists were unsure of how what specific events would unfold and vloggers such as Tanaaz from Forever Conscious speculated everything from a world war, a global economic meltdown and major corporations and institutional systems collapsing in order to be rebuilt.

-Either way, we have just commenced the astrological new year.
-March is a time of rebirth and transformation.
+Either way, we have just commenced the astrological new year, which is a time of rebirth and transformation.

 Today marks a new moon, which is a great time to set new intentions!
-Each new moon, I set myself a mantra.
-Then, I adjust my mindset, in order to manifest any opportunities connected with the goals I have set myself for the month ahead.
+Each new moon, I set myself a mantra and adjust my mindset in order to manifest any opportunities connected with the goals I have set myself for the month ahead.
 For now, I’m focusing on staying in my vibe!
-That will involve writing this blog as a creative outlet.
-I also look forward to spending my time a home editing travel photos and planning my next travel adventures.
+That will involve writing this blog as a creative outlet and I look forward to spending my time a home editing travel photos and planning my next travel adventures.

 As an empath, there are times when I have felt completely overwhelmed by this crisis, after absorbing the fear of other people.

 This has meant that I have had to set personal boundaries in order to remain calm and mindful about the present situation.
 In particular, I am concerned about its long-term financial impact on the economy.
-However, in the interest of maintaining my mental health, I now choose to watch only the official addresses by the Australian Prime Minister.
-After all, he is ultimately responsible for leading our country through this crisis.
+However, in the interest of maintaining my mental health, I now choose to watch only the official addresses by the Australia Prime Ministers and State Premieres.
+After all, they are ultimately responsible for leading our country through this crisis.

-In a work sense, I have also tried to not get caught up in the many questions that we face about our future of aviation jobs.
+In a work sense, I have also tried to not get caught up in the many questions that we face about the future of aviation jobs.

-Instead I try to focus on the facts presented by the CEO of our airline.
+Instead, I try to focus on the facts presented by the CEO of our airline.
 Social media has, however, created a platform via which cabin crew around the world have been able to connect during this time of uncertainty.
-Every airline around the world has been impacted by COVID-19.
+Every airline around the world has been impacted by Covid-19.
 Yet our wings unite us all, even if they may have been clipped at this time.
-As cabin crew we are quite used to dealing with uncertainty, as the aviation industry is always changing.
+As cabin crew is we are quite used to dealing with uncertainty, as the aviation industry is always changing.
 But it is our unique sense of humour and personal resilience that keeps us smiling.
-(Watch this space!
+(Watch this space.
 Pretty soon we will all be transforming into trolley dollies at your local supermarket.
-We have the perfect skill set to stay calm when dealing with a toilet paper emergency in aisle 11!).
+After all, we have the perfect skill set to stay calm when dealing with a toilet paper emergency in aisle 11!)